StyleKyoku/biography/README.md

 ## 👨‍💻 About the Author

 Created by **Nikita Zhdanov** —
-frontend developer passionate about component architecture, adaptive design, and clean SCSS token systems.
+a frontend developer passionate about clean architecture, adaptive design, and SCSS token systems.
 Currently studying **Computer Science at Dublin City University (DCU)**.

 ---